mwganson/DynamicData/README.md

 <br/>
 <b>Care should be taken if the constraint uses the expression engine because only the value of the expression is used, not the expression itself, which could be a formula or a reference to some other constraint, property, or spreadsheet alias.</b>  For example, suppose you have a constraint named "radius" with an expression "Sketch.length*2" with a value of 2.75mm.
 This would create a new property in the dd object named ddSketchRadius with a value of 2.75mm and the constraint is now set to "dd.ddSketchRadius".
 The upshot of this is if you change the value of the Sketch.length constraint the ddSketchRadius property is NOT updated.
 In such cases you should alter the value of the ddSketchRadius property so that it once again references that length property, presumably now called ddSketchLength.<br/>
 <br/>
+This operation can now be partially undone (as of version 1.40).
+If you use FreeCAD's Undo toolbar icon (or CTRL+Z on Windows) the sketch will be reset back to its former state before the import, but the newly created dd property objects will remain.
+The new properties will not reference anything else and will not be reference by anything else, but the Undo operation does not delete properties.
 It is suggested to make a backup copy of your .FCStd file before using this feature.<br/>
 <br/>
 ### Copy Property
 <img src="Resources/icons/CopyProperty.png" alt="icon"><br/>